-BMX stands for 'Bicycle Motocross'.
-The sport has been around since the 1970s, and we’ve been selling the bikes almost as long.
-Back in the early 80s, Erik teamed up with the traveling Haro Freestyle Team (watch the classic video below of one of the shows).
-BMX is part of ERIK’S roots!
+What is BMX?
+BMX stands for 'Bicycle Motocross' and there are multiple styles of BMX riding that will be covered in this guide.
+The sport has been around since the 1970s, and ERIK'S has been selling BMX bikes almost as long.
+Back in the early 80s, Erik teamed up with the traveling Haro Freestyle Team (watch the classic video below of one of the shows below).

 In more recent years, BMX has been introduced to a broad audience thanks to events like the X-Games and the explosion of YouTube, which has brought freestyle riding to the forefront of BMX.
-A decade ago, BMX racing even made its debut in the Olympics and in 2020 Freestyle Park has been added!
-With so many styles of riding, there are a lot of BMX bike options.
-That’s where we come in!
+A decade ago, BMX racing even made its debut in the Olympics and in 2020 Freestyle Park riding was added!

-Freestyle bikes are often broken down into further categories.
-The good news is, there’s a lot of similarities between these bikes.
+Freestyle bikes are trick bikes designed to ride ramps, rails and jumps.
+There are multiple types of freestyle BMXing, the good news is, there’s a lot of similarities between these bikes.
 If you aren’t sure what type of riding you’re into, you can get something that’s great for all-around freestyle riding.
-Many riders move from riding the park one day to riding dirt the next.
+Many riders move from riding the park one day to riding street the next.

 BMX bikes come in a variety of sizes.
 However, the sizing of BMX bikes is slightly different than a typical bike.

-The standard wheel size for BMX bikes is 20”.
-For the smaller riders, BMX bikes come in 12” and 16” sizes.
-A small selection of BMX bikes, primarily race bikes, can be found with 24” wheels.
+The standard wheel size for BMX bikes is 20 inch.
+For the smaller riders, BMX bikes come in 12 inch and 16 inch sizes.
+A small selection of BMX bikes, primarily race bikes, can be found with 24 inch wheels.
+As mentioned above, other 24 inch wheel bikes as well as 26 and 29 inch wheels are found on cruiser BMX Bikes.

 When looking at 20” wheeled bikes, the next sizing consideration is the top tube length.
 The top tube is just that, the top tube of the frame.
 Most freestyle bikes will have a top tube between 19.5” and 21”.
 The smaller size is perfect for smaller riders as it allows them to comfortably reach the handlebars, while a longer top tube is perfect for taller and more experienced riders.
 The longer top tube makes it easier to perform tricks in the air when a rider might want to swing the bike underneath them or spin the bars.